rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 The following section describes plugin configuration using UAA as example identity provider.
-In case you use another supported provider, please go over the contentes below and also an example for your service provider:
+In case you use another supported provider, please go over the contents below and also an example for your service provider:

  * [Keycloak](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/blob/rich_auth_request/use-cases/keycloak.md)
  * [Microsoft AD on Azure](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/blob/rich_auth_request/use-cases/azure.md)